sarvan24/interfiling.github.io/README.md

 # Interfiling Medical Exams for I-485 Process

-<font color=red>**Disclaimer:** This site is not a legal advice.
+<font color=red>**Disclaimer:** The information provided on this site is not a legal advice.
 There is no defined process for the interfiling.
 This site is created based on the feedback from immigration attorney, trackitt forum and Telegram groups.</font>

 ## Filing Process